arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 `--ldap.roles-transformation` can be used to sepcify a regular expression and replacement text as `/re/text/`.
-This regular expression is apply to the role name found.
+This regular expression is applied to the role name found.

 `--ldap.superuser-role` can be used to specify the role associated with the superuser.
 Any user belonging to this role gains superuser